-When it’s time to discuss difficult and sensitive topics with my 9 year old son and 7 year old daughter my first response is normally to tell the truth.
+When it’s time to discuss difficult and sensitive topics with my young son and daughter my first response is normally to tell the truth.
 This often means I keep it vague and abstract, but I’m sure not to lie.

 Kids know about unfairness.
 Kids know about meanness.
 Kids know about lying.